 Both arbitration and mediation — the two primary hearing forums used in ADR — require experienced practitioners skilled in both the art and science of these fair and impartial processes.
 In arbitration, the parties provide testimony and give evidence in a less-formal version of a trial, with the arbitrator reaching a decision.
 In mediation, the parties negotiate a resolution with the assistance of a neutral third party.

-The Judge Judith O. Hollinger Alternative Dispute Resolution Program at USC Gould is one of the nation's most comprehensive, longest-standing and renowned in the field of ADR.
+The USC Gould School of Law Center for Dispute Resolution is one of the nation's most comprehensive, longest-standing and renowned in the field of ADR.
 It offers thorough preparation in arbitration and mediation led by award-winning faculty experts.
 You will gain invaluable, in-depth knowledge on the complexities of ADR, while the rigorous, hands-on courses help you master the active listening, negotiation and creative problem-solving skills that are highly relevant for any legal practitioner or business executive.

 Earn a Certificate

-By completing 12 or more units of specified coursework, you may complement your degree with an Alternative Dispute Resolution certificate.
-You may concurrently earn multiple certificates offered by USC Gould.
+Complement your degree or pursue a standalone certificate in ADR by completing 12 units of specified coursework in the ADR curriculum.
+You may concurrently earn multiple certificates offered by USC Gould depending on your program.
 Some courses count toward more than one certificate.

 ADR Master's Degrees

-Beginning in fall 2017, USC Gould will offer two new degrees in Alternative Dispute Resolution — Master of Laws in Alternative Dispute Resolution (LLM in ADR) and Master of Dispute Resolution (MDR).
+USC Gould offers two specialized degrees in ADR-Master of Laws in Alternative Dispute Resolution (LLM in ADR) and Master of Dispute Resolution (MDR).
 These degrees are ideal for those interested in deepening their ADR skillset to further a career as a mediator or arbitrator, improve their advocacy abilities to achieve better outcomes in ADR processes or hone business management skills for leadership roles in ADR organizations.
-The ADR and MDR degrees can be completed in as little as one year.
+The LLM in ADR and MDR degrees can be completed in as little as one year.